EL246/package_tree/README.md

 # Design Rationale

 The system is composed of a server class which processes connections by creating a new thread for each client and adding it to a threadpool.
 The ClientHandler processes the messages sent by a client.
-The client messages are processed by the MessageHandler which parses the messages and returns a Command by passing the parsed message to a CommandCreator.
+The client messages are processed by the MessageHandler, which parses the messages and returns a Command by passing the parsed message to a CommandCreator.
 Once the message is handled, the Command.execute() method is called which updates the PackageIndexer and returns a boolean signifying whether the command succeeded.
 PackageIndexer access is controlled by a read-write lock to ensure consistency and thread-safety.
 Finally, a response is returned to the client.